Skip to main content

 fluffbuzz plugins update @fluffbuzz/voice-call@beta

 Updates apply to tracked installs in plugins.installs and tracked hook-pack installs in hooks.internal.installs.
 When you pass a plugin id, FluffBuzz reuses the recorded install spec for that plugin.
 That means previously stored dist-tags such as @beta and exact pinned versions continue to be used on later update <id> runs.
 For npm installs, you can also pass an explicit npm package spec with a dist-tag or exact version.
 FluffBuzz resolves that package name back to the tracked plugin record, updates that installed plugin, and records the new npm spec for future id-based updates.
-When a stored integrity hash exists and the fetched artifact hash changes, FluffBuzz prints a warning and asks for confirmation before proceeding.
-Use global --yes to bypass prompts in CI/non-interactive runs.
+Passing the npm package name without a version or tag also resolves back to the tracked plugin record.
+Use this when a plugin was pinned to an exact version and you want to move it back to the registry’s default release line.
+Before a live npm update, FluffBuzz checks the installed package version against the npm registry metadata.
+If the installed version and recorded artifact identity already match the resolved target, the update is skipped without downloading, reinstalling, or rewriting fluffbuzz.json.
+When a stored integrity hash exists and the fetched artifact hash changes, FluffBuzz treats that as npm artifact drift.
+The interactive fluffbuzz plugins update command prints the expected and actual hashes and asks for confirmation before proceeding.
+Non-interactive update helpers fail closed unless the caller supplies an explicit continuation policy. --dangerously-force-unsafe-install is also available on plugins update as a break-glass override for built-in dangerous-code scan false positives during plugin updates.
+It still does not bypass plugin before_install policy blocks or scan-failure blocking, and it only applies to plugin updates, not hook-pack updates.

 Inspect